 We are involved in a number of different organisations involved in promoting homeopathy and is in liaison with official organisations to ensure that information about homeopathy is accurate and fairly represented.

-The Society is an active founding member of The European Central Council of Homeopaths (ECCH), our representatives participate in the work of The Parliamentary Group for Integrated Healthcare and we are in liaison with national and regional organisations concerned with all aspects of health, such as The Department of Health, private medical insurance companies and The Medicines and Healthcare products Regulatory Agency (MHRA).
+Our representatives participate in the work of Integrated Healthcare Collaborative and we are in liaison with national and regional organisations concerned with all aspects of health, such as The Department of Health, private medical insurance companies and The Medicines and Healthcare products Regulatory Agency (MHRA).
 We are also involved in 4Homeopathy, a collaboration of 11 homeopathic organisations and charities, who work together to promote the benefits of homeopathy.

 The Society of Homeopaths Ltd is a Company Limited by Guarantee (Registered No. 01392004).
 It is also a not-for-profit organisation, which means that rather than having any shareholders expecting dividends, we reinvest any surplus straight back into the company to support our members and the profession.